RossielCS/Pirate-Adventure/README.md

 - If you fall from the platforms you will lose.

 ## :gem:  Features
-* The user que save the score by providing an user name.
+* The user can save the score by providing a user name
 * It has a leaderboard.
 * Has background music.
 * The user can deactivate the background music.